modelflows/modelflowsapp/_applications/2026-urban-flows.md

 This part collects the reduced-order modelling and data-driven workflows developed for urban flow and air-pollution applications.
 The objective is to connect sparse sensor information, high-fidelity CFD data, reduced-order models, temporal prediction methods, and low-cost sensor calibration into a common scientific workflow.

-The AI/ROM part is organized into three main directions:
+The AI/ROM part is organized into:

 # 1. **3D reconstruction from sparse sensors**
    Reconstruction of full 3D urban flow and pollutant fields from a reduced number of sensor locations using low-cost modal decomposition methods.